pfertyk/blog/content/003-crystal-vs-real-life.md

 Of course, contributors already declared to help with this issue and improve the loading and saving time.
-But that doesn't change the fact that the only image processing tool for Crystal is at the moment very slow.
+But that doesn't change the fact that the only image processing tool available for Crystal is at the moment very slow.

 ## Summary

 That concludes my first attempt of using Crystal on my own.
-I noticed the following things about this language by far:
+I noticed the following things about this language:

 **Pros**